Minister intervenes to give Chinese artist Ai Weiwei full UK visa

 After his release from detention in 2011, the Chinese government said he remained under investigation on suspicion of economic crimes.
 The world-renowned artist maintains the charges were trumped up in retaliation for his criticism of the government.

-Chinese President Xi Jinping will visit Britain in October, and the move could fuel criticism of Prime Minister David Cameron’s government, accused by critics of putting trade before human rights in dealing with China.
+Chinese President Xi Jinping is to also making a visit to Britain in October, and the move could fuel criticism of Prime Minister David Cameron’s government, accused by critics of putting trade before human rights in dealing with China.